hetalang/HetaSimulator.jl/README.md

 ## Basic usage

 Create a model in Heta format or use your Heta-based platform.
-Here we will use the example with a simple model with two species and one reaction.
+Here we will use a simple model with two species and one reaction.

 ```heta
 // index.heta file in directory "my_project"